bahulneel/docxtemplater-image-module/readme.md

 # Notice

  For the imagereplacer to work, the image tag: `{%image}` need to be in its own `<w:p>`, so that means that you have to put a new line after and before the tag.

+# Building

+ You can build the coffee into js by running `gulp` (this will watch the directory for changes)

+# Testing

+You can test that everything works fine using the command `mocha`.
+This will also create 3 docx files under the root directory that you can open to check if the docx are correct